bespoyasov/refactor-like-a-superhero/manuscript-en/12-error-handling.md

   const message = messages[error];
   if (!message) throw new Error("Unexpected error when getting user data.");

-  // If it's expected, handle it: storage.setError(message);
+  // If we expect it, we handle it: storage.setError(message);

   // If necessary, we can add some infrastructure stuff: